Blorptopia/README/distributed-word-doc-password-recovery/README.md

-# Destributed Word Doc Password "Recovery"
+# Destributed Word Doc Password Cracking
 ## Context
 One day before VG2 was having a English exam I got this message from a classmate